Glossary: HR & Recruiting Definitions

 Seeing one's raison d'être in black and white and knowing one's goals also increases employee motivation and satisfaction.
 This, in turn, has a positive impact on employee retention.

-With the help of a job description, new team members can also be onboarded more effectively.
+With the help of a job description and job specification, new team members can also be onboarded more effectively.
 The clear definition of core, main, and secondary tasks enables a focussed introduction of new employees to their field of activity.

 An organisational chart helps to depict complex corporate structures in a simple way.
 For this purpose, however, the employees of an organisation should be clearly defined and listed according to their position.
 A job description helps with that.